Nanobit

 Nanobit is a Croatian video game developer from Zagreb, and subsidiary of the Stillfront Group.
 They specialize in iOS and Android platform games.
 They have opened two additional offices in Budapest and Bucharest.

+History

+In April 2020, a strategic partnership between Nanobit and Tamatem Games was made.

 Accolades and recognition

 The company won technological innovation Ernst & Young Entrepreneur of the Year Award in 2015.
 They are on top 200 most profitable developers on Apple store.